albetnov/content/blogs/rent-n-go-part-1.md

 Now enough about 2D Animation mainly because I am not working a lot in this course, you can say we decided to split each of our members tackling tasks focused on different courses.
 So for this, my guy [@AtnanAriAnderson](https://github.com/AtnanAriAnderson) is the lead project of 2D Animation.
 He knows more detail about what's going on in 2D Animation compared to me (I only work as an Editor there, using Capcut.
 The best software editor.
 It's much simpler and more productive compared to Premiere Pro when editing simple stuff).

-Apart from 2D animation we also have some other final exam or projects those are Networking and a simple web project.
+Apart from 2D animation we also have some other final exams or projects which are Networking and a simple web project.
 So this simple web project differs from the final project (that is web too) think of it as a project from a separate course.
 This simple web project focused on exploring and creating a simple CRUD web that uses native without a framework, etc. I finished the project using PHP and it was a breeze.
-Networking on the other hand requires us to build a network topology, but after some negotiations and became a Linux stuff instead.
+Networking on the other hand requires us to build a network topology, but after some negotiations, and became a Linux stuff instead.
 As a Linux user myself I completed the project pretty easily.
 Now comes, the final project that will be showcased at Expo too.
 A peak project so to speak.
 Introducing...

 ## Chapter 3: Rent N Go